Ricette di Sicilia

 📦 Storage

-- • Keep the cuḍḍuruni covered with a cotton cloth at room temperature for up to a day.
+- • Keep your cuḍḍuruni covered with a clean tea towel at room temperature for up to 24 hours to preserve its freshness.

-- • You can freeze it cooked, wrapped tightly in cling film; thaw at room temperature before reheating.
+- • For longer storage, wrap tightly in cling film and freeze; thaw gently at room temperature before reheating.

 🍷 Pairing